stla/jackpolynomials/README.md

 above expression.
 Since the symbolic Hall product is a `ParametricQSpray` spray, one can substitute its variable `alpha` by a `RatioOfQSprays` object.
-On the other hand, `t` represents a `QSpray` object, but one can identify a `RatioOfQSprays` to a `QSpray` by taking the unit spray as the denominator, that is, by applying the `asRatioOfSprays` function.
-Finally we get the desired result if we evaluate the symbolic Hall product by replacing `alpha` with `asRatioOfSprays (qlone 1)`, since `t` is the first polynomial variable.
+On the other hand, `t` represents a `QSpray` object, but one can identify a `QSpray` to a `RatioOfQSprays` by taking the unit spray as the denominator, that is, by applying the `asRatioOfSprays` function.
+Finally we get the desired result if we evaluate the symbolic Hall product by replacing `alpha` with `asRatioOfSprays (qlone 1)`, since `t` is the first polynomial variable, `qlone 1`.

 ```haskell
 prettyRatioOfQSpraysXYZ ["t"] $ evaluate hip [asRatioOfSprays (qlone 1)]